Sreejith Ravi: Early life

 Sreejith is the son of actor and industrialist T. G. Ravi and V. K. Subhadra.
 He studied in Hari Sri Vidya Nidhi School, Thrissur.
 He received his Bachelor of Engineering in Mechanical Engineering from the National Institute of Technology Karnataka.
 He also received his PGDBA from ICFAI Business School, Bangalore, and Diploma in Business Finance from ICFAI Hyderabad.

 Career

 He started his acting career in 2005 with the film Mayookham.
 He got a breakthrough after appearing in Chanthupottu.
 He also acted in Adoor Gopalakrishnan's Naalu Pennungal.
-He portrayed Sivarasan in the Rajiv Gandhi assassination-based Mission 90 Days. he had a substantial role in Chekavar. he debuted in Tamil film industry with Vettai.
+He portrayed Sivarasan in the Rajiv Gandhi assassination-based Mission 90 Days.
+He had a substantial role in Chekavar.
+He debuted in Tamil film industry with Vettai.
 His roles in Sathyan Anthikad's Kadha Thudarunnu and Orkut Oru Ormakoot was different from the villains role he did until then.

 He won SIIMA award in 2013 for the Best Comedian for his performance in Punyalan Agarbattis, in which he played a humorous role named Abhayakumar, an auto-rickshaw driver.
-He played main villain characters in the Tamil films Kumki, Madha Yaanai Koottam, Kathakali (film).
+He played main villain characters in the Tamil films Kumki, Madha Yaanai Koottam, Kathakali.
 He has acted in a Kannada film Happily Married.
 He also has dubbed for his father T. G. Ravi in Ashwaroodan and Pranchiyettan & the Saint.